 Given the following input file:

 This is a line of text with a year=2020 month=12 in it This line of text does not have a year or month in it This year=2021 is the current year the current month=1 This is the year=2021 the month=2

-Let’s say that you want to extract only the year and the month digits from each line and generate a line of output for each line if input that looks like:
+Let’s say that you want to extract the year and the month digits from each line and generate a line of output for each line if input that looks like: